COMMUNITY ENGAGEMENT

 Grant Award: $1,000

-Name of Project: Learning to speak dog
+Name of Project: Back Pack to School Success

 Charlie English, Vanderburgh County